OmarElyoussoufi/Web_scraper/README.md

 This technique consists on parsing the html code of a website into a programming language such as Python and then manipulated to get data/text from it.

-This tool is a solution to scrape comments content and details from informational websites by adding a configuration of the trageted wesite in the **config.json** file.
+This tool is a solution to scrape comments content and details from informational websites by adding a configuration of the trageted website in the **config.json** file.

 ## Requirements